mdhillman/dnd/site/public/info/thump.md

 The need for a unit like T.H.U.M.P arose during later years of [The New Age](), as urban populations grew denser and the ambient magical background radiation of Theian cities increased.
 Traditional city guards, armed with standard issue chainmail and halberds, found themselves woefully under-equipped to handle "Code Magenta" incidents, such as spontaneous polymorph riots or unlicensed Lich activity in residential zoning areas.

 The catalyzing event for the formation of the inaugural T.H.U.M.P unit is widely considered to be the "Vanderratz Tower Incident" of 1384 NA.
-An, arguably unhinged, Transmutation specialist, angry about rising property taxes, sealed himself in his tower with an anti-magic field and began turning passing tax collectors into decorative lawn flamingos.
+An, arguably unhinged, Transmutation specialist, angry about rising property taxes, sealed himself in his tower with a powerful Globe of Invulnerability spell and began turning passing tax collectors into decorative lawn flamingos.
 Because magic could not penetrate the tower to neutralize him, the City Council authorized a simpler approach.
-A squad of decommissioned Siege Golems and three particularly large Hill Trolls were hired to simply push the tower over.
+A squad of decommissioned Warforged and three particularly large Hill Trolls were hired to simply push the tower over.

 The operation was deemed a success (despite the complete destruction of three adjacent city blocks), and the doctrine of "Physical Resistance to Arcane Nonsense" was established.